 - Early January

 - June through August

-For fewer crowds, visiting Gatlinburg during the months of February, March, April, May, September, and November is your best bet.
+For fewer crowds, visiting Gatlinburg during the months of February, March, April, May, September, or November is your best bet.

 The Gatlinburg area experiences all four seasons, so pack accordingly!
-Even if you plan on visiting Gatlinburg in the summer, you’ll want to have a sweatshirt or two on hand.
-It tends to be chilly during the evening and early mornings in the mountains.
+Even if you plan on visiting Gatlinburg in the summer, you’ll want to have a sweatshirt or two on hand, as it tends to get chilly during the evening and early mornings in the mountains.

 In addition, don’t forget to bring:

 - Bug Spray

 Related Post: Gatlinburg Day Trips: Where to Go & Why

 Brace yourself for the infamous Gatlinburg traffic.
 No matter when you decide to travel to Gatlinburg, you will encounter traffic.
 One way to avoid it is to utilize the Gatlinburg Trolley.